Workcover QLD Rehabilitation

 Diagnosis & Goal Setting

 Once we’ve gathered all the information, we’ll explain what’s going on and what might be contributing to the issue.
-Together, we’ll set both short-term and long-term recovery goals that are specific to your needs and discuss your treatment plan, in regard to number of sessions required with Physio +- other modalities/investigations
+Together, we’ll set both short-term and long-term recovery goals that are specific to your needs and discuss your treatment plan, regarding the number of sessions required with Physio +- other modalities/investigations

 Treatment Plan